ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-headers/index.md

 The example below shows header tooltips.
 Note the following:

 - All the columns, apart from **Country** and **Year**, have a header tooltip set.
-- We have set the Grid `tooltipShowDelay` property to 500ms to make the tooltips appear quicker.
+- We have set the Grid `tooltipShowDelay` property to 500ms to make the tooltips appear sooner.

 <grid-example title='Header Tooltip' name='header-tooltip' type='generated'></grid-example>